 Sugar Research Australia Limited

-Jesse is hosted by Sugar Research Australia Limited (SRA).
+Jesse was hosted by Sugar Research Australia Limited (SRA).
 The overarching aims of SRA are to facilitate research, development and adoption projects to increase standards of profitability, productivity and sustainability for the Australian sugar cane industry.
 Jesse’s role with SRA will primarily involve liaising with producers, millers and industry professionals to provide agronomic and technical support for the industry.

 With a combined Bachelor of Environment/Marine Science and Management from Southern Cross University (SCU), Jesse holds a sound knowledge of challenges and problems surrounding land management practices and their implications concerning the marine environment.
 Through extracurricular activities, he has additional experience in natural resource management, protected area management and research.
 He has been awarded a New Colombo Mobility Program Scholarship and has completed an internship with DAF Fishery Monitoring Program in Brisbane.